ArcUrb/arctic-training-repo/README.md

 Practice with Github at the Arctic Data Training

-This is a test repository for the traing.
+This is a test repository for the training.

 And it has lots of **good** information.